 - You have a single master calendar with 200 sub-calendars on it; there are 50 sub-calendars for each region.

-- You (the calendar administrator) and your supervisory team need to see and use all 200 sub-calendars.
-You create a calendar link for each person on your team that includes all 200 sub-calendars at appropriate permission levels.
+- You (the calendar administrator) and your supervisory team need to see and use the sub-calendars they need to work with.
+You create a calendar link for each person on your team that includes all 200 or a selected subset of the sub-calendars at appropriate permission levels.

 - The regional directors, however, only need to see the 50 sub-calendars that pertain to their separate regions.
 For each regional director, you create a calendar link that includes only the 50 regional sub-calendars for that regional director.